University Owned, Leased and Rented Vehicles

 - Purchase rental insurance from the rental car agency for international travel.

 Each department must provide the Risk Management office with a list of prospective drivers.
 This list should consist of drivers who will be driving University owned, leased, or rented vehicles.
 Driving performance will be monitored throughout the driver's career using information obtained from motor vehicle records (MVRs).
-Each driver must give his or her permission before a motor vehicle record check can be requested (Motor Vehicle Report - Authorization to Release Information Form).
 A list of approved drivers will be maintained in the Risk Management office.
 An acceptable driving record is one that does not have any DUI, DWI, or similar alcohol or drug related offenses within the past three years.

 Other serious offenses that should not be on the driving record within the past three years include:

 - Conviction for reckless driving.